kwilteam/docs/docs/kuneiform/dml.md

 action add_user($id, $name, $username) <public | private> {}
 ```

-## Setting Query Privacy
+## Setting Action Privacy

-Privacy levels can be set for your query.
-A private query can only be executed by the wallet that created the database, while a public query is executable by any user:
+Privacy levels can be set for your action.
+Similar to public / private in [TypeScript](https://www.tutorialsteacher.com/typescript/data-modifiers), private actions can only be called by other actions in the Kuneiform schema.
+Public actions can be called by any external database user.

 ```typescript
 action add_user($id, $name, $username) public {}